pat266/convert_qa_dataset_to_squad/README.md

+### Note: This is a forked repository.
+I am editing this based on my need.
+1. Fully support TriviaQA (automatically download, read, and write to the JSON-SQuAD format)\

 # Dataset Converter for Question-Answering (QA) Tasks
 Dataset Converter for natural language processing tasks such QA(question-answering) Tasks: from one format to other one